tomcl/HowToUseGitTJWC/README.md

 1. Not using `push --force` is easy.
 Don't do it except as part of global repository maintenance by a very experienced person!
 It is not a solution to merge conflicts in shared projects and is never needed.
 2. The second point is more complex.
 When you merge the repository into your own code you will necessarily merge in a whole load of _other people's changes_ in files that you know nothing about.
 Thus the merge commit you make _to your own repo_ will change whole loads of files you do not yourself change.
 The key mistake naive people can make when merging is to think that the safe thing to do is to untick all these not understood file changes so you change as little as possible.
 That means that your repo merge _undoes other people's commits_.
 When you push your merge back to the origin repo the merge will be accepted as you have made it - and other people will automatically lose all their own work when they next pull!
 3. Using private branches for your work (feature-branch or forking workflow) helps with 1.
-You can then also use `push --force` on private branches, if you really want to. private branch workflow also protects somewhat against 2.
-If your workflow delays merging until the end then an experienced person can do it.
-But, this is unwise.
-It is much better to incorporate global changes into your private branch ASAP.
-There is still a problem if a developer does merges wrong and ends up with a branch that is out of date.
-His changes will be incompatible with the rest of the project.
-The final merge back will be a pain, and if done wrong disastrous.
-But, if an experienced person is in charge of all branch merges into master, and makes these aware of the dangers, disaster can be avoided even when local developers make bad mistakes.
+You can then use `push --force` on private branches, if you really want to.
+Private branch workflow also protects somewhat against 2.
+Private branch workflow delays merging back until the end when an experienced person can do it.
+Suppose a developer makes bad merges as in 2.
+His changes will be incompatible with the rest of the project because he has excluded some commits from others.
+The final merge back will expose this problem, and if done wrong still disastrous.
+The merit of this workflow is that branches back into master happen rarely and therefore time can be spent checking that they look OK by an experienced gatekeeper.
+Even so, all developers should be made aware of the dangers in 2.

 Additional points worth noting:

-* Those commits that are cancelled by a bad merge are not lost, they reside in the the commit history and can be got back, but it is a very big pain to find and retrieve them.
+* Those commits that are cancelled by a bad merge that drops them are not lost, they reside in the the commit history and can be got back, but it is a very big pain to find and retrieve them.
 * This guide de-emphasises git staging, assuming that all files will always be staged for every commit (in Github desktop every change is ticked). if you follow this rule when merging you cannot make mistake 2. above!
 Personally, I'd make git automatic staging of everything a stronger default than is usually the case.

 ## Useful Git